Publish to learn

 What you'll build

-The feedback loop an agent runs once a customer has a week of content live: read per-post metrics, find which creatives are winning, and commission more content shaped by those winners.
-Layers runs its own optimization under the hood — this guide is the read-side, so your product surfaces the same signal to the customer and your agent can act on it in its own voice.
+The feedback loop an agent runs once a customer has published content: read per-post metrics, find which creatives are winning, and commission more content shaped by those winners.
+Layers runs its own optimization under the hood - this guide is the read-side, so your product surfaces the same signal to the customer and your agent can act on it in its own voice.

-The running example is acme-todo, a productivity app with a week of published content.
+The running example is acme-todo, a productivity app with published content.

-This loop requires real platform post data. /top-performers ranks posts Layers has synced from Instagram, TikTok, YouTube, or your ad accounts — it returns an empty items array on a project with no social accounts linked or no posts yet.
-If you're testing against a fresh project, connect a social account and wait for the 30-minute sync cadence to complete before expecting ranked rows.
+This loop requires real platform post data. /top-performers ranks posts Layers has synced from Instagram, TikTok, YouTube, or your ad accounts - it returns an empty items array on a project with no social accounts linked or no posts yet.
+If you're testing against a fresh project, connect a social account and wait for synced posts before expecting ranked rows.
 See Requires top-performer data below.

 Read per-post metrics